seanw/submit-sitemap/README.md

 <img src="https://travis-ci.org/seanw/submit-sitemap.svg?branch=master" alt="Travis CI build status"> <img src="https://badge.fury.io/js/submit-sitemap.svg" alt="Version badge">

-Module to submit a sitemap XML file to [Google](http://www.google.com) and [Bing](http://www.bing.com).
+Module to submit/ping a sitemap XML file to [Google](http://www.google.com) and [Bing](http://www.bing.com).
 This automates the manual process of submitting your sitemap via [Google's webmaster tools](https://support.google.com/sites/answer/100283?hl=en) and [Bing's webmaster tools](http://www.bing.com/webmaster/help/how-to-submit-sitemaps-82a15bd4).

 Use this after your site content has changed to encourage search engines to recrawl your site for Search Engine Optimisation (SEO) purposes.
 For example, this is useful to do after deploying a site update in [Grunt](http://gruntjs.com/) and  [Gulp](http://gulpjs.com/) scripts.